GGxcollab/ObsidianVault/SC-300/Implement as Authentication and Acesss EP-06.md

 			- Was the sign-in challenged with MFA?
 			- How did the user complete MFA?
 			- Which authentication methods were used during a sigin-in?
-			- Why was the user
+			- Why was the user unable to complete MFA?
+			- How many users are challenged for MFA?
+			- What are the common MFA issues end users are running into?